 The key to submitting work–besides just going for it–is finding the outlets that best fit your projects.
 Most places will tell you what type of artwork they are looking for.
 For example, Colossal, a Chicago-based platform with 10 million monthly readers spanning 6 continents, explains that it looks for project-based submissions “involving a strong visual aspect.”
 Additionally, if you are shocked by the number of readers Colossal has, then you might also be surprised by how much exposure you would gain from similar submissions.
 What would Wayne Gretzky say about that?
 Find somewhere that your project might fit, and take a shot.

 Cuddy tells us that we cannot be dependent on outside forces when it comes to goal setting.
-If you want to market your art, there is nothing that gives you more control than physically connecting to the creative scene.
+If you want to market your artwork, there is nothing that gives you more control than physically connecting to the creative scene.

 In an episode of The Moment, Brian Koppelman, screenwriter and co-creator of the hit television show Billions, talks with guest Marc Andreessen about this physical proximity of creativity and innovation.
 Together, they bask in the shared acknowledgment of how important it is for creative professionals to immerse themselves in a scene.
 This is about connection, sharing a space, sharing your person, and being in what they term “collision space.”
 Think Patti Smith in New York, Ernest Hemingway in Paris, and Tina Fey at Second City.